codeship/codeship-go/README.md

 ## Authentication

-Authentication is handled automatically via the API Client using the provided `username` and `password`.
+Authentication is handled automatically via the API Client using the provided authentication mechanism.

 If you would like to manually re-authenticate, you may do this by calling the `Authenticate` method on the `client`: